fairview1100/FrankInMoov/i2head/README.md

 <a href="images/bsae-step1.jpg"><img src="images/base-step1s.jpg"></a>

-<p>Fit FaceHolderLeft and FaceHolderRight to GearHolderV3.
-These can then be glued to form permanent assembly. </p>

 <p>Suggest at this point test fit and sand the ServoGear and MainGear for a smooth fit and gear teeth action.</p>

 <img src="images/base-step2-gears.jpg"><img src="images/base-step2-gears1.jpg">